 Gary Sullivan OBE Gary is an example of the entrepreneurial spirit that is often associated with Essex.
 On leaving school, Gary joined the Army.
 It was during his time with the Armed Forces that Gary learned about planning, command, strategic and tactical organisation.
 When he left the Army in 1986 he returned to South Essex and worked freelance in a variety of industries including petrochemical, pharmaceutical, event management and construction.
 In the early 1990s he joined the United Nations High Commission for Refugees as part of the team that set up humanitarian aid and logistics in war-torn former Yugoslavia.

-“Our business has always had a strong sense of family and community”, says Gary, “Its success has allowed me to invest further in our community and for some time I had been considering the idea of establishing a charitable fund so that I could give something back.
-When Laura talked me through the Grassroots initiative, which challenges local people to invest in their local community, I knew the time was right to make that investment for the future.”
-As well as being Managing Director of Wilson James, Gary is also Chairman of the Thames Gateway South Essex Partnership, a Board member of Renaissance Southend and Chairman of the Essex Olympic Strategy Group for Legacy.
+“Our business has always had a strong sense of family and community”, said Gary, “Its success has allowed me to invest further in our community and for some time I had been considering the idea of establishing a charitable fund so that I could give something back.
+When the Foundation talked me through the Grassroots initiative, which challenged local people to invest in their local community, I knew the time was right to make that investment for the future".

 The Taylor Family Fund was established in 2011 by Keith and Margaret Taylor and aims to support local voluntary and community organisations that are active in Essex.

 The Thriving Third Sector Endowed Fund was set up with funding from the county's Local Area Agreement Partnership (LAA) to provide a sustainable source of funding for voluntary and community organisations in Essex.

 This Fund welcomes proposals that set out new ways of working, such as partnerships and secondments, as well as developing skills in strategic thinking, negotiation, business development or marketing.